 Now that you’re all set, begin the three-step implementation process:

 First of all, create the MTA-STS policy file.
-Follow the syntax we talked about above.
-Set the mode to “testing” first to see how the policy performs.
+Follow the syntax above.
+Set the mode to “testing” initially to see how the policy performs.

 Step 2.
 Upload the TXT File to the WEB